-Rural and Agriculture Policies
+Rural and Agriculture Policies General Policies

-General Policies

-- 1. Acreage Reserve, Salmon Valley Agriculture and Forest Reserve areas are designated on Map A - Land Use. - 2.
+- 1. Acreage Reserve, Salmon Valley Agriculture and Forest Reserve areas are designated on Map A Land Use. - 2.
 Discourage additional development, particularly at urban densities, in the Acreage Reserve, Salmon Valley Agriculture and Forest Reserve designations.
-Rural residential density is 2 units/parcel or as limited by the Agricultural Land Commission.
+Rural residential density is two (2) units per parcel or as limited by the Agricultural Land Commission (ALC).

-- 3. Maintain or enhance the configuration and size of parcels designated Acreage Reserve, Salmon Valley Agriculture and Forest Reserve through boundary (lot line) adjustments and/or consolidations; rezoning, subdivision and/or Agricultural Land Reserve exclusion applications are not supported. - 4.
+- 3. Maintain or enhance the configuration and size of parcels designated Acreage Reserve, Salmon Valley Agriculture and Forest Reserve through boundary (lot line) adjustments and/or consolidations; rezoning, subdivision and/or ALR exclusion applications are not supported. - 4.
 Support boundary (lot line) adjustments which bring lot sizes more in compliance with the regulations of the Zoning Bylaw throughout the Acreage Reserve, Salmon Valley Agriculture and Forest Reserve designations.
 Boundary adjustments should not add to the degree of non-conformity of any lot. - 5.
 Support road widening and dedication for the safe movement of vehicles, when road dedication is supported by the ALC. - 6.
-Strata titling or subdivision of accessory dwelling units in the Agricultural areas is not supported. - 7.
-Municipal utilities in the Forest Reserve, Salmon Valley Agriculture and Acreage Reserve designations should not exceed the existing standard or be extended, except for the municipal water system outlined in Section 15 Utilities and Infrastructure and when supported by the ALC. - 8.
-Support community efforts to create an irrigation district for the supply of non-potable water to the Salmon River Valley. - 9.
+Strata titling or subdivision of accessory dwelling units in agricultural areas is not supported. - 7.
+Municipal utilities in the Acreage Reserve, Salmon Valley Agriculture, and Forest Reserve designations should not exceed the existing standard or be extended, except for the municipal water system outlined in Section 15 Utilities & Infrastructure and when supported by the ALC. - 8.
+Support community efforts to create an irrigation district for the supply of non-potable water to the Salmon Valley. - 9.
 Support community efforts to create a producer / agricultural representative organization or an agricultural advocacy organization (such as a "farmer's institute"). - 10.
-Conduct an inventory of the City's storm water ditches in the Salmon River Valley area to determine purpose, function and the appropriate level of service. - 11.
+Reassess the City's storm water ditches in the Salmon River Valley area with respect to fish bearing potential, to determine purpose, function and the appropriate level of service, and coordinate ditch maintenance with private storm water systems to minimize impacts on agricultural production. - 11.
 Undertake community safety measures related to road safety, managing road and trail users, and crime prevention in rural and agricultural areas. - 12.
 Collaborate with producers and partners to plan for land areas for the purposes of food processing within agricultural areas or industrial areas.
-Where suitable land cannot be located within the City boundary, work collaboratively with producers and the CSRD. - 13.
-Support emergency management programs for the sheltering of animals/livestock on agricultural lands/Fall Fair Grounds. - 14.
+Where suitable land cannot be located within the City boundary, work collaboratively with producers and the Columbia Shuswap Regional District (CSRD). - 13.
+Support emergency management programs for the sheltering of animals/livestock on agricultural lands and the Fall Fair Grounds. - 14.
 Support leasing of lands for agricultural production within the City and regionally.

-Agricultural Land Reserve Policies
+Agricultural Land Reserve (ALR) Policies